Chapter Text

 “Only your last name!”
 Angel whined.
 He knew that name.
 He had committed it to memory ever since the first day he saw him!
 “What’s the K stand for?
 Kevin?
 Kyle?”

 “Quit yapping, take your book and get the fuck outta my library!”
-He wasn’t shouting, but his words were clipped with irritation, warning him not to push his luck.
-It should have been enough to convince Angel to back away and leave before he really pissed him off.
-He knew better than anyone not to poke the bear after all.
+Husker wasn’t shouting, but his words were clipped with irritation, warning him not to push his luck.
 He wouldn’t have dared to rile up Val like this if he was in such a mood.
 With this guy, however, Angel didn’t feel threatened by him.
-He just wanted to tease him even more.
+It just made him want to tease him more!

-“Fine,” Angel sighed, straightening up and stepping back from the counter.
+“Fine,” Angel straightened up and stepped back from the counter.
 Turning away, he started for the exit but added a definite sway to his hips, keeping his eyes on the librarian over his shoulder.
-“See ya in two weeks then, Mista Husker.”
+“See ya in two weeks then, Mr. Husker.”